vzletit/NODEJS_simple_CRUD/README.md

 An HTTP server that can process CRUD requests (get/add/update/delete users) and interact with the in-memory database.
 The application operates in one of two modes:

-**single** — Single server created.
+**single** — Single server will be created.
 Actual API URL: **http://localhost:4000/api/users**

 **multi** — Master (db runner) creates several servers by the number of CPU cores, assigns them to different ports and sequentially distributes incoming HTTP requests upon them (using round-robin algorithm).
-Communication with the database occurs via IPC.
+Communication with the database provided via IPC.
 Actual API URL: **http://localhost:4000/api**